 Truth in Labeling Campaign

-Monosodium glutamate was invented – invented and patented – in 1909, after Kikunae Ikeda observed that glutamic acid in sea weed gave seaweed its flavor-enhancing characteristics.
-Monosodium glutamate is composed of processed/manufactured free glutamic acid (glutamate), the unwanted by-products of manufacture that accompany its production (impurities), sodium, and possibly moisture.
+Monosodium glutamate was invented and patented in 1909, after Kikunae Ikeda observed that glutamic acid in sea weed gave seaweed its flavor-enhancing characteristics.
+Monosodium glutamate is composed of processed/manufactured free glutamic acid, the unwanted by-products of manufacture that accompany its production (impurities), sodium, and possibly moisture.
 Some years earlier, Ikeda had studied with German chemists Rittenhausen and Wolff – pure scientists trying to identify the chemical properties of the various protein substances.
 According to George Schwartz*, glutamic acid had been synthesized in 1890, and Ikeda learned the chemical techniques of identification and synthesis during an apprenticeship of several years.
 The products of the German chemists are the hydrolyzed proteins.

 Basic to understanding MSG